Steve Kowch wrote the book on Making It BIG In Media

 About the author

 99 Things You Wish You Knew Before Making It BIG In Media is not a "look at me: I'm a star and you're not" kind of book.
 It's about how Steve Kowch channeled his passion, attitude, determination, luck and commitment to being a story teller (and making others shine) to stand above the crowd.
-This book was 40 years in the making.
-99 Things You Wish You Knew Before Making It BIG In Media is your short cut to gaining that experience.

 About the book